Carson-Reeder/MyGenome/README.md

 Finally, Maker was used to combine the results of Snap and Augustus together `maker -CTL`
 The maker_opts.ctl file was edited to include proper setup, linking to Moryzae.hmm, UFVPY74_final, and the proper protein (genbank/ncbi-protein-Magnaporthe_organism.fasta)
+Tee was used to redirect Maker output to a file before running `ls -l ~ | tee listing.txt`
+Maker was ran using command:
+`maker 2>&1 | tee maker.log`
+After Maker was complete the gff3 files were then merged together `gff3_merge -d UFVPY74_final.maker.output/UFVPY74_final_master_datastore_index.log -o UFVPY74_final-annotations.gff` The fasta files were also merged similarly `fasta_merge -d UFVPY74_final.maker.output/UFVPY74_final_master_datastore_index.log` The final merged gff3 file as well as the UFVPY74_final.proteins.fasta file from fasta_merge were uploaded to the UKY MCC supercomputer.